Jude Kelly: Recognition and awards

 In October 2012, Kelly was presented with a BASCA Gold Badge Award in recognition of her services to music.

-In February 2013 she was assessed as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4, and also recognized as one of the BBC's 100 women.
+In February 2013, she was assessed as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4, and also recognized as one of the BBC's 100 Women.

 Already Officer of the Order of the British Empire (OBE), she was appointed Commander of the Order of the British Empire (CBE) in the 2015 New Year Honours for services to the arts.

 In September 2018, to mark Time Out magazine's 50th anniversary, she was one of 50 people featured as helping to shape London's cultural landscape and "make the city awesome".

+Kelly's name is one of those featured on the sculpture Ribbons, unveiled in Leeds in 2024 to commemorate women with links to the city.